Cuda-Chen/libmseed-pratice/rms/README.md

-What more, the `Starttime` and `Endtime` values must be one of the format recognized by [ms_timestr2nstime()](https://iris-edu.github.io/libmseed/group__time-related.html#ga5970fa0256338e4964e25941eac6c01e) and include a full data (i.e., just a year is not allowed).
+What more, the `Starttime` and `Endtime` values must be one of the format recognized by [ms_timestr2nstime()](https://iris-edu.github.io/libmseed/group__time-related.html#ga5970fa0256338e4964e25941eac6c01e) and include a full date (i.e., just a year is not allowed).

 As a special case, selection lines will be read from `stdin` if the name selectionfile is `-`.